Dhanu-Sree-Suresh/SENTINEL/README.md

 - Synthetic data only.
 No real personal records are processed.
 - Membership-inference advantage is modest even in the naïve setting because the classification signal is weak; that is reported, not hidden.
-- The in-browser attack lab *replays and interpolates* the executed experiment.
-It is not training 32k-row models in the browser.
 - Secure aggregation is a protocol simulation (mask exchange / drop handling), not a production MPC deployment.
 - Auth is off.
 This is a demonstration control plane, not a multi-tenant production service.